wp-plugins/photospace/readme.txt

 1. Upload `/photospace/` to the `/wp-content/plugins/` directory
 2. Activate the plugin through the 'Plugins' menu in WordPress
 3. Upload some photos to the post or page where you want the gallery
-4. Place the shortcode [photospace]  in your content
+4. Use WordPress to build your gallery and insert it in the page content

 == Screenshots ==